aalness/pubsub/README.md

 ##### Run 2

-The only practical difference with this run is that I pipelined notifications on batches of 8.
+The only practical difference with this run is that I pipelined notifications in batches of 8.

 ###### Subscriber command: